arranbartish/arran.bartish.online/src/pages/blog/2019-08-13-complex-data-models-and-living-with-our-mothers.md

 **Steps on this journey:**

 * I started writing automated tests in 2005 and I've been "test infected" ever since.
 There are times when I try to imagine how I ever wrote some of the systems I did without the tests that bring me so much confidence today.
 * The early tests that I wrote were not great.
-In some case I suspect most of the tests were written so that they would pass, but I wonder how much value they actually brought.
+In some cases I suspect most of the tests were written so that they would pass, but I wonder how much value they actually brought when they failed, other than the system is broken.
-* \
+* Experience started to show that the most valuable tests i'd written were protecting me as I made changes.
+They would not only highlight that the system was broken, but they would explain to me why.
-   and help me with the code I was writing.
+* The test after approach was moderately successful, but this was only the last part of a tests possible useful life cycle.
+I wasn't until I was exposed to things like automated acceptance test, behaviour, and example driven approaches that I started to crack the two first two stages from test first approach.

 ![Tests (especially microtests) have a journey: First they are prophets, Then they are guides, Then they are guards.](/img/tottinge-twitter-prophets-guides-guards.png)

 * There were still things that I was learning about what brittleness meant, size and expressiveness of the tests.
-There was an emergent pattern for the smells that would develop in my tests, most of the time it was due to a lack of engineering
+There was an emergent pattern for the smells that would develop in my tests, most of the time it was due to a lack of or mistakes in engineering.

 ![Be precise with test assertions.
 Give your microtest only one reason to fail.
 Brittleness is over-dependency 90+ percent of the time.](/img/tottinge-twitter-test-engineering.png)